RuffBudda/21SIXTY-Content/README.md

 ## Usage

 1. **Upload Audio File**: Select an audio file (MP3, WAV, M4A, OGG, or FLAC) using the file selector
-2. **Enter YouTube URL**: Paste the YouTube video URL for transcript extraction
-3. **Process Video**: Click "Process Video" - the system will:
+2. **Process Audio**: Click "Process Audio" - the system will:
    - Check localStorage for cached data (if same file was processed before, uses cache)
    - Upload and save the audio file
-   - Extract transcript with timecodes from YouTube
    - Display processing animations with real-time status
+   - Note: Transcript extraction from YouTube is optional and can be added later if needed
-4. **Enter Guest Information**: Fill in the guest's name, title, company, and LinkedIn profile
+3. **Enter Guest Information**: Fill in the guest's name, title, company, and LinkedIn profile
-5. **Generate Content**: Click "Generate Content" to create all 7 content types using AI
+4. **Generate Content**: Click "Generate Content" to create all 7 content types using AI
-6. **Download or Copy Results**:
+5. **Download or Copy Results**:
    - Use the download button (📥) to save any deliverable as a TXT file
    - Use the copy button (📋) to copy content to your clipboard

 ## API Endpoints

 ### POST /api/process-video
-Process an uploaded audio file and extract transcript from YouTube URL.
+Process an uploaded audio file and optionally extract transcript from YouTube URL.

 **Request:** (multipart/form-data)
-- `audio_file`: Audio file (MP3, WAV, M4A, OGG, FLAC)
+- `audio_file`: Audio file (MP3, WAV, M4A, OGG, FLAC) - **Required**
-- `youtube_url`: YouTube video URL for transcript extraction
+- `youtube_url`: YouTube video URL for transcript extraction - **Optional**

-**Note:** The endpoint accepts form data with file upload, not JSON.
+**Note:** The endpoint accepts form data with file upload.
+YouTube URL is optional - if not provided, transcript will be empty.

 **Response:**
 ```json